Twins edge Tigers 3-2, win series in Detroit

 With the Twins trailing 2-1 in the sixth inning and Kyle Garlick on first base, Cruz hit a sharp line drive just to the left of second base, a ball that landed just in front of Tigers shortstop Willi Castro and glanced off his glove.
 No problem with Cruz running, though; second baseman Jonathan Schoop quickly scooped up the ricochet and fired it to first base in time, umpire Chad Fairchild signaled, to retire the lumbering DH and end the inning.

-But Cruz singled "safe" as he crossed the bag, and Rocco Baldelli appealed the play as the Tigers jogged off the field.
-Replays discovered that Cruz had used every bit of his 25.1-foot-per-second "speed" to beat Schoop's throw by a millisecond, and overturned the call as Cruz did a foot-shuffling jig on the bag in celebration.
+But Cruz singled "safe" as he crossed the bag, and Rocco Baldelli appealed the play as the Tigers jogged off the Comerica Park field.
+Replays discovered that Cruz had used every bit of his 25.1-foot-per-second "speed" to beat Schoop's throw by a millisecond, and overturned the call as Cruz did a foot-shuffling jig on the base in celebration.

+"When you get certain guys, Nelson being one of them, really moving on the base paths, giving it everything they have to try to win a ballgame, it's awesome," Baldelli said.
+"It's fun to watch him go."

-That play became exponentially more important the bottom of the inning, when the Tigers amassed two singles, a walk and a double against Maeda, yet never scored because the Twins twice threw out the potential tying run at the plate.
+That play became exponentially more important the bottom of the inning, when the Tigers amassed two singles, a double and a walk against Maeda, yet never scored because the Twins twice threw out the potential tying run at the plate.

 Castro led off with a single, and Miguel Cabrera lofted a deep line drive to left that Jake Cave dove for but missed.
 He recovered quickly, threw the ball to Simmons, and the shortstop displayed his cannon arm by making a perfect throw to beat Castro home.